kdsingharneja/scrumguide/README.md

-# scrumguide
+# Scrum  Guide
-A guide to all things scrum and agile
+A guide to all things scrum and agile based on my experience and training.